Customize the platform URL

 3. Click Add an entry and select CNAME.

-4. Enter the custom subdomain in the Sub-domain field (sometimes Name or Title).
+4. Enter the custom subdomain in the Sub-domain field (or Name or Title).

 • Example: The subdomain of myplatform.mydomain.com is myplatform.